drewhodson/jipe/README.md

 # jipe
-A unix utility to add JS code to a pipe.
+A unix utility to add JavaScript code to a pipe.
 Requires node.

 ## Installation
 1. Clone the repo: `git clone https://github.com/drewhodson/jipe.git`